jyotidabass/news-authenticity-checker/README.md

 - [ ] Integration with medical fact-checking databases
 - [ ] Audio/video content analysis

-## 🔬 Research Applications

-This project demonstrates practical applications of:
-- **Natural Language Processing** in misinformation detection
-- **Machine Learning** for text classification and sentiment analysis
-- **AI Ethics** in promoting information literacy
-- **Computer Vision** concepts applied to text analysis
-- **Data Science** methodologies in fact verification

 ---

-**Made with ❤️ by [Jyoti Dabass, Ph.D](https://github.com/jyotidabass/) for a more informed world**

-**Part of ongoing research in AI-powered misinformation detection and fact verification systems.**
+**Built for a more informed world with AI-powered misinformation detection and fact verification systems.**